News Center newsletter

 Feb

-Pair of February 28 sessions in Waukon aimed at raising awareness for suicide prevention
+Pair of Monday sessions in Waukon will focus on raising suicide prevention awareness

 Monday, February 28 will be a day devoted to raising awareness for suicide prevention in Waukon and the surrounding community, as the Alive and Running Iowa organization will conduct a pair of events aimed at helping save lives and reducing suicidal behaviors.